 The Physics Department gratefully acknowledges the generous gifts of Douglas C. Giancoli that have made this internship possible.

 For a delightful biographical sketch of Emilio Segrè by UC Berkeley Professor J. David Jackson, see the National Academies Press site.

 How to Apply for a Segrè Internship

 Applications from current UC Physics undergraduate and graduate students are accepted in April of each year.
+Note: That this award WILL affect a recipient's financial aid.
+Please check with Claudia in (368 LeConte Hall) and the Financial Aid Office, 211 Sproul Hall, for more information.
 Your application should be submitted by the deadline of April 30th.
-For the Summer of 2012, the Segre Internship will run from May 24 to July 20 (with two holidays for Memorial Day and Independence Day).
+For the Summer of 2014, the Segre Internship will run from June 2 to July 29 (with one holiday for Independence Day).
 A stipend of $4,000 is provided for the internship.

 - Modifications to the Quantum Interference and Entanglement Experiment.
 A URAP student recently succeeded in violating Bell's Inequality and has identified several modifications that will improve performance and make the experiment easier.
 Under the direction of Professor Hartmut Haeffner, interns will modify and test the experiment, then develop the protocol for student use in the course.

-- Single Molecule Force Measurement with Laser Tweezers.
+- Optical Laser Tweezers.
 Interns will test and develop the protocol to measure the picoNewton stall force developed by single dynein motor molecules.
-A Matlab program developed at MIT to run an optical trap and take data will be modified to work with our trap.
+A Matlab program that runs the optical trap and takes data will be modified to work with our trap more efficiently.